essif-lab/framework/docs/terms/transaction-agreement.md

 typeid: transaction-agreement
 stage: draft
 hoverText: "Transaction Agreement (for a specific Business Transaction): the set of rules that specify the rights (expectations) and duties (obligations) of Participants towards one another in the context of a specific Business Transaction."
+glossaryText: "the set of rules that specify the rights (expectations) and duties (obligations) of %Participants% towards one another in the context of a specific %Business Transaction%."
 ---

 :::info Editor's note